**Dates for Africa Writes 2021 have now moved to 4 – 24 October**

 Thank you for your continuous support of the festival, we look forward to celebrating African literature with you later in the year!

-**quick update: we are currently working on the programme and will be letting applicants know the result of their submitted ideas by early July**
+**quick update: we are currently working on the programme and will be letting applicants know the result of their submitted ideas in August**

 Want to show Africa Writes some love?
 You can: